One City Pavilion

 COLLABORATORS: Range Projects, Site-Civil Engineering

 The One City Pavilion is a permanent outdoor feature to a vibrant urban community known as oneC1TY.
-Located in Nashville TN, the LEED neighborhood development serves as acenter of technology-enabled commercial, residential and research activity.
-Nestled within the development, The One City Pavilion stands at the center of a green community lawn.
+Nestled within a LEED neighborhood in Nashville, TN, the One City Pavilion stands at the center of a green community lawn.
 At 21 feet tall, it is America’s tallest 3D printed structure.
-It is carefully embedded within lush planter beds and ascends to span as far as 40 feet - also notable as the world’s longest spanning 3D printed structure.
-It reaches over an elevated performance stage while pathways below meander through it to adjacent leisure spaces.
-The warm copper sparkle of the pavilion ties into Ipe wood steps below, contrasting blue skies above and the glistening of adjacent water features.
+It is carefully embedded into lush planter beds and ascends to span as far as 40 feet — also notable as the world’s longest spanning 3D printed structure.

-The Pavilion also balances a confluence of manufacturing, transportation and construction.
-Based on the forces flowing within the 1000cuft spanning structure, the geometry is broken down into just 36 colossal parts.
-With 7 axis of freedom enabled by Branch’s industrial robotics each part is unique, complex and unprecedented.
-They weigh as much as 175lbs and extend as far as 18’ in length.
-After printing completion parts were shipped to job site and fit together like a 3D dimensional puzzle.
+The pavilion balances a confluence of engineering, manufacturing and construction.
+The 1000cu.ft. structure is broken down into 36 colossal sized parts.
+They each weigh as much as 175lbs and extend as far as 18’ in length.
+After printing, completion parts were shipped to job site and fit together like a 3D puzzle.
+Complex in nature, the project is made possible thanks to C-Fab.